 Note that completion of all components of the course is required to pass the course (i.e. you must complete a majority of the reading assignment quizzes, a majority of the laboratories, the midterm quiz, and the final quiz).
-A total percentage of \geq 50% for the course is required to pass the course.
+A total percentage of $\geq 50\%$ for the course is required to pass the course.

-Assignments & Their Deadlines: Check the Brightspace course page and Class Schedule (3806-23 Schedule.pdf) for deadlines and on-line quiz instructions.
-Weekly Reading Assignments (i.e. online quizzes available on Brightspace course page) will be due at 11:00 pm Sunday evenings, after which time the quiz will be closed and no longer accessible.
-Weekly Laboratory Assignments will be due at 11:00 pm on Tuesday evenings (files are to be submitted to the Brightspace Laboratory upload site).
+Assignments & Their Deadlines: Check the Brightspace course page and Class Schedule for deadlines and on-line quiz instructions.
+Weekly Reading Assignments (i.e. online quizzes available on Brightspace) will be posted after lecture and available for 6 days (e.g., posted January 9 and due 11:00 pm January 15).
+The lowest Reading Assignment mark will be dropped and not counted towards your final mark.
+Laboratory Assignments will be due at 11:00 pm on Wednesday evenings (files are to be submitted to the Brightspace).
+The lowest Laboratory Assignment mark will be dropped and not counted towards your final grade.

 Late Lab Policy.
-Late labs will be accepted without penalty in the instance of illness, emergencies, and in some cases, technical difficulties, etc. but you are required to contact A. Zagorevski prior to the assignment deadline or within 24 hours after the deadline (e.g., via email) to make arrangements.
-Otherwise, for late labs, 10% per day will be deducted for each day late.
-Labs will not be accepted more than 6 days after the normal due date.
+Late labs will be accepted without penalty in the instance of illness, emergencies, and in some cases, technical difficulties, etc. however, you are required to email A. Zagorevski by email prior to the assignment deadline or within 24 hours after the deadline (use a Self-Declaration Form (SDF)).
+Otherwise 10% per day will be deducted for each day late.
+Labs will not be accepted more than 6 days after their due date.